-A coherent state $|\alpha\rangle$ behaves similarly to a classical harmonic oscillator \cite{S26}.
-A monochromatic radiation mode, represented by the annihilation operator $\hat a$, is an example of such a system, where the coherent amplitude $\alpha$ relates to the classical electromagnetic field \cite{comment:CoherentAmplitude,TG65,M86}.
-Here, we focus on a single mode as the generalization to multimode light is straightforward.
+A coherent state $|\alpha\rangle=\rme^{-|\alpha|^2/2}\sum_{n=0}^\infty \alpha^n |n\rangle/\sqrt{n!}$ (where we can set $\boldsymbol q=\alpha$) behaves most similarly to a classical harmonic oscillator \cite{S26}.
+A monochromatic radiation mode, represented by the annihilation operator $\hat a$, is an example of a quantum-physical harmonic oscillator in which the coherent amplitude $\alpha$ then relates to the classical electromagnetic field \cite{TG65,M86}.
+(Namely, we have $\alpha=(\varepsilon_0^{1/2} E+\rmi\mu_0^{-1/2}B)/\sqrt{2\hbar\omega}$, where $E$ and $B$ are the electric and magnetic fields and $\varepsilon_0$ and $\mu_0$ are the permittivity and permeability of vacuum.)
+In order to avoid confusions between historical notations and modern concepts, please note that the word ``coherent'' in coherent state---being the classical reference---relates to classical coherence in optics rather than quantum coherence.